codedsultan/micro/readme.md

 A Lightweight URL Shortener API built with Node.js, Express, MongoDB with User authentication and authorization using JWT tokens

+It's a work in progress and will be updated as much as possible.
 <!-- Cloudinary for image uploads and Google Analytics for tracking URL clicks. -->
 .